mesosphere/dcos-docs-site/1.11/deploying-services/expose-service/index.md

     }
     ```

-    For more information about the `acceptedResourceRoles` parameter, see the Marathon REST API [documentation](/1.11/deploying-services/marathon-api/).
+    For more information about the `acceptedResourceRoles` parameter, see the Marathon API [documentation](/1.11/deploying-services/marathon-api/).

 1. Add your app to Marathon by using this command, where `myApp.json` is the file containing your Marathon app definition.